fieldtrip/website/tutorial/nirs_singlechannel.md

 ## The dataset used in this tutorial

 In this dataset the motor cortex was probed using an Oxymon MK III system of Artinis Medical Systems.
-The system was placed over the motor cortex, and subsequently the subject was asked to perform finger tapping.
-Alongside the recordings from the brain, we recorded when the participant was doing what in a so-called event channel.
-In that channel, an 'A' was recorded at the moment the participant started with the motor task, and a 'B' was recorded whenever the participant stopped tapping.
-This motor task was repeated for a total of 12 times and all data was saved, including the event channel, in an .oxy3 file.
+The optodes were placed over the motor cortex, and subsequently the subject was asked to perform finger tapping.
+Alongside the recordings from the brain, we recorded an event channel with annotations describing what the participant was doing.
+In the event channel, an 'A' was recorded at the moment the participant started finger tapping, and a 'B' was recorded at the moment the participant stopped tapping.
+This motor task was repeated for a total of 12 times and all data was saved, including the event channel, in an `.oxy3` file.

 The data used in this tutorial is available from our FTP server; please download [motor_cortex.oxy3](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/nirs_singlechannel/motor_cortex.oxy3) and [optodetemplates.xml](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/nirs_singlechannel/optodetemplates.xml).
 For the XML file please right-click and save-as.